misita-falcon/SARS-CoV-2-Manuscript-2021/README.md

 # SARS-CoV-2-Manuscript-2021
-The repository contains lines of code used to generate figures in the manuscript "Tracking genetic diversity of SARS-CoV-2 infections in Ghana after one year of surveillance"
+The repository contains lines of code used to generate figures in the manuscript "Genetic diversity of SARS-CoV-2 infections in Ghana from 2020-2021"